GinIchimaru/VBA_Time_Series/scripts/LevenbergMarquart_cls.md

 ## VBA Module: **[LevenbergMarquart](/scripts/LevenbergMarquart.cls "source is here")**
 ### Type: ClassModule

-This procedure list for repo (VBA_Time_Series) was automatically created on 6/20/2017 12:25:03 AM by VBAGit.
+This procedure list for repo (VBA_Time_Series) was automatically created on 8/29/2017 7:15:13 PM by VBAGit.
 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")

 Below is a section for each procedure in LevenbergMarquart